cara-tm/JSON-LD/README.md

 ## Usage

-All snippets can be added into your page templates by invoke a form (support for all contexts: in list or individual article):
+All snippets can be added directly into your page templates or by invoke a form (support for all contexts: in list or individual article):

     <txp:output_form form="snippet_name_of_your_choice_here" />